A methodology refers to the systematic mode in which you will plan and conduct your research. This stage can also be referred to as "research design."

 Selecting a methodology that aligns with your research question or problem statement is a crucial step in the research process, as what you choose will influence the methods you use to collect your data.
 For example, if choosing a qualitative methodology like grounded theory that seeks to understand how people experience a concept in their daily lives, it might work best to collect data through interviews with individuals or groups who are predisposed to that particular concept.

-Note that an application to the Research Ethics Board is needed for projects that involve human participants.
+Note that an application to the Research Ethics Board (REB) is needed for projects that involve human participants.
 Do not collect data before you have received ethics approval.

 Research methodologies are often grouped into two broad types: qualitative and quantitative.
 Learn more about these types in the chart below, or follow these links to further explore research design and the ethics approval process: